sidhu177/presentation-aws-lambda/PITCHME.md

 ### Lambda 101
 AWS Lambda is an event driven purely compute resource that allows users to deploy code directly and not worry about infrastructure maintenance.

-Lambda is an Example of Function-as-a-service model and is related to the other serverless offerings like google functions, kubeless, webtask.io, [iron.io](http://open.iron.io/) and azure functions.
+Lambda is an Example of Function-as-a-service model and is related to the other [serverles](https://github.com/serverless/serverless) offerings like google functions, kubeless, webtask.io, iron.io and azure functions.

 Think of it as pushing just the python script as opposed to instantiating the EC2 and updating the OS, maintaining security patches, installing the language with dependant libraries and then running your code.
 Lambda does away with all of that.
 Just Fire and Forget.